 THE PRODUCT:

-Ceiling fans include ceiling fans used in homes as well as ceiling fans used in commercial and industrial spaces.
-Compared to residential ceiling fans, commercial and industrial ceiling fans either have larger diameters or the ability to spin at faster speeds.
+Ceiling fans include ceiling fans used in homes as well as those used in commercial and industrial spaces.
+Compared to typical residential standard and hugger ceiling fans, commercial and industrial ceiling fans often have larger blade diameters or the ability to spin at faster speeds.

 THE STANDARD:

-In 2017, DOE finalized the first efficiency performance standards for ceiling fans.
-The minimum energy efficiency levels are expressed as airflow delivered in cubic feet per minute (CFM) per unit of power consumption in watts (W).
-The new standards took effect in 2020.
+The current standards for ceiling fans took effect in 2020 and are the first efficiency performance standards for ceiling fans.
+The minimum energy efficiency levels for standard, hugger, and high-speed small-diameter fans are a function of fan blade diameter and are expressed as airflow delivered in cubic feet per minute (CFM) per unit of power consumption in watts (W).
+Large-diameter ceiling fans (LDCFs) must meet minimum Ceiling Fan Energy Index (CFEI) requirements at high speed (1.00) and 40% speed (1.31).

 KEY FACTS:

-About 85 million US households use at least one ceiling fan, and a quarter of all households use four or more ceiling fans.
-The efficiency of ceiling fans can be improved by using more efficient motors and fan blades and by optimizing the fan design such as by adjusting the blade pitch.
+As of 2020, nearly 90 million US households used at least one ceiling fan, and about a quarter of all households used four or more ceiling fans.
+The efficiency of ceiling fans can be improved primarily by using more efficient motors.